Arslanodev/test_project/README.md

 ### Endpoints
 To run this application simply run `make run` in the main project folder.
-If you want to build this project run 'make build'
+If you want to build this project run `make build`

 **Blog operations**
 `GET`: `api/v1/post` - returns all posts